Why Nathan Winder will be key at Leeds United

 Winder, who was born and grew up in Barnsley, is a close friend of Heckingbottom.
 Close links between coaching and performance staff are crucial to the success of any modern club, and Barnsley had that in spades when the duo were together there.

-The Tykes won both the Football League Trophy and promotion to the Championship in 2016, with Heckingbottom and Winder to the fore, before finishing ninth in the Championship last season.
+The Tykes won both the Football League Trophy and promotion to the Championship in 2016, with Heckingbottom and Winder to the fore, before finishing 14th in the Championship last season.

 Last December, the Head of Sport Science spoke to the Sunday Times to give an insight into his work, which included getting players to fill in a daily ‘wellness questionnaire’ that was then analysed via an app Winder himself had built.